Arash-Afshar/Arash-Afshar.github.io/_posts/2019-05-13-oblivious-transfer.markdown

 Does the Protocol Work?
 -----------------------

 To show that this protocol is doing what it claims, let's follow it with an example.
-In this example we use the same group Z<sub>11</sub> and with `g=2` as its generator.
+In this example, we use the same group Z<sub>11</sub> and with `g=2` as its generator.
 Also, assume that `a=4` is [chosen uniformly at random][xkcd] and similarly, `b=7` is chosen uniformly at random.
 The following code computes the steps required for the user to obtain k and for the server to obtain k<sub>0</sub>
 and k<sub>1</sub>.
-You will notice that if user sets `c=0`, then k will be the same as k<sub>0</sub>
+You will notice that if the user sets `c=0`, then k will be the same as k<sub>0</sub>
 and if the user sets `c=1`, then k will be equal to k<sub>1</sub>.
 Therefore, the user can either decrypt e<sub>0</sub> or e<sub>1</sub> based on their choice, but they CANNOT decrypt both.